Vancouver School of Healing Arts REQUEST INFO INFO SESSION APPLY

 Where a student’s attendance drops below 80% due to one or more excused absences, the student must make arrangements with the instructor(s) or the Senior Educational Administrator to ensure that the student meets the class learning objectives and meets all class requirements.

-If a students misses more than 20% of a course (or 25% if additional leniency is provided), the student will be unable to pass the course due to not adhering to the attendance requirements.
+If a student misses more than 20% of a course (or 25% if additional leniency is provided), the student will be unable to pass the course due to not adhering to the attendance requirements.
 The student will be required to repeat the course at another time.

 If a student is within the allowable time missed from class (under 20%), and they do not pass a demo or final exam, they are eligible to complete one rewrite/redo; additional tutoring may be required.